 Use the provided framework CollisionDetectionFramework.
-Implement the algorithm in PlaneCube::updateSeparatingPlanes according to the lecture notes (s. slides 19-22 from lecture Collision Detection).
+Implement the algorithm in

+PlaneCube::updateSeparatingPlanes according to the lecture notes (s. slides "The "Separating Planes" Algorithm" & "How to Find a Vertex on the "Wrong" Side Quickly" from the lecture on Collision Detection).
 Each Body in Scene::oribitingBodies should be tested against Scene::centerObject, which is also a Body.
 In main.cpp, you can adjust the number of oribiting bodies by setting OtherBodyDim to a value between 0 and 4; it will create k^3 (k=OtherBodyDim) many orbiting bodies.
-Each of those k bodies should update its separating plane in the fastest time possible.
+Each of those k bodies should update its separating plane in the fastest time possible (the steepest descent method will be useful for that).
 You can store the separating plane as a homogenous 4D vector in Body::m_sepPlane and the flag for its validity in Body::m_sepPlaneValid.
 That means the flag is false if the objects (potentially) collide and no separating plane can be constructed, and true otherwise.

 Note: Make sure that you transform the vertices and planes to a common space.
 The rendering portion of the framework expects the planes in world space, I suggest you stay with this convention.

-Therefore, you need to transform a vertex v{Model} in model space to world space v{World} , by using $H{W \leftarrow M} = \text{Body::getModelToWorld()}$ like $v{World} = H{W \leftarrow M} \cdot v{Model}$ with the fourth component 1 for points and 0 for vectors.
+Therefore, you need to transform a vertex v{Model} in model space to world space v{World} , by using $H{W \leftarrow M} = \text{Body}::getModelToWorld()$ like $v{World} = H{W \leftarrow M} \cdot v{Model}$ with the fourth component 1 for points and 0 for vectors.

 You can modify the application settings at the beginning of main.cpp.
 Test your implementation with the settings SUBDIVISIONS=1 and OtherBodyDim=0 to verify correct behaviour.
 Afterwards, accelerate your algorithm and benchmark with SUBDIVISIONS=4 and OtherBodyDim=4.
-For reference, the sample solution completes the benchmark setting in around 500 μs.
+For reference, the sample solution completes the benchmark setting in around 500ms.

-Spatio-temporal coherence involves using the most recent separating plane for the Body-pair as the starting candidate, as well as using steepest descent to quickly determine the next "offending" vertex ("offending" meaning that when a vertex is on the wrong side of the plane and thus forces an update of the plane to be valid)
+Spatio-temporal coherence involves using the most recent separating plane for the Body-pair as the starting candidate, as well as using steepest descent to quickly determine the next "offending" vertex ("offending" meaning that when a vertex is on the wrong side of the plane and thus forces an update of the plane to be valid).